googleapis/api-linter/docs/rules/core/0133-http-body.md

   summary: Create methods must have the HTTP body set to the resource.
 ---

-# Get methods: Request message
+# Create methods: HTTP body

 This rule enforces that all `Create` RPCs set the HTTP `body` to the resource, as mandated in [AIP-133][].